azurecz/azure-academy-appdev-2/module02/README.md

 # Samples
-## Prerequisities
+## Global Prerequisities
     * [Download and install postman](https://www.getpostman.com/downloads/) if you don't already have
     * Access to AAD tenant with owner rights - we need to create ClientAPP

-1.
-2. Authorize API with oauth 2.0
+1. Authorize API with oauth 2.0

 Many APIs support [OAuth 2.0](https://oauth.net/2/) to secure the API and ensure that only valid users have access, and they can only access resources to which they're entitled.
 In order to use Azure API Management's interactive Developer Console with such APIs, the service allows you to configure your service instance to work with your OAuth 2.0 enabled API.